whalelogic/real_open_kitchen/README.md

 > From then on, always commit to the `test` branch so it can be merged into `main`.

-> Anyone can then add/update/remove code directly or by submitting a pull request which will then be merged.
+> Anyone can then add/update/remove code directly or by submitting a pull request which will then be merged (follow guidelines below).

 > We all have full access.